Offering A Hand

 The third scar is the smallest, but the most significant of them all.
 I got it when I caught my finger between the chain and the chain wheel of my son’s bike while trying to make a repair.
 This one is not like the others.
 It's more of a puncture in my skin that is harder to see the older I get and the more weathered my hands become.
 I don't like that it's disappearing because of all the scars I’ve developed in my life, that one I wear most proudly.

-In most cultures there are visual symbols of marriage-couples in Western nations wear wedding rings, Tibetan women wear aprons, Amish men wear beards, Hindu women wear bindis.
+In most cultures, there are visual symbols of marriage—couples In Western nations wear wedding rings, Tibetan women wear aprons, Amish men wear beards, and Hindu women wear bindis.
 But no markers are necessary when proving to the world that you are a parent.
 Just look at our hands and notice the scars.
 They may be small and faded, but they are there.
 They were created by a lifetime of picking up and laying down, of holding hands, changing diapers, trying shoes, doctoring knees, blowing noses, wiping tears, giving hugs, scrubbing dirt, cleaning rooms, doing laundry, making sandwiches, and repairing bicycles.

 My son is all grown up now and on his own.
 He doesn't need my hands the way he used to but knows they are always here for him if and when he ever does.